How Enterprise Search can help your business

-Become familiar with the architectural and business-wise benefits of implementing an enterprise search in your organisation.
+Become familiar with the architectural and business-wise benefits of implementing an enterprise search in your organization.

-An enterprise search does not necessarily fit every organisation.
+An enterprise search does not necessarily fit every organization.
 While everyone needs a search on their website, it may be overkill with an advanced search solution.
-However, if your organisation has large amounts of data stored in several sources, enterprise search is probably the right choice.
+However, if your organization has large amounts of data stored in several sources, enterprise search is probably the right choice.
 And here are some benefits you can expect.

 Today there is more data than ever, thanks to automation, business intelligence, and other capturing methods.
 The enormous amounts of information poses many challenges, and one of them is the timely retrieval of relevant data for employees and decision makers.

 AIMultiple highlights the high cost of finding information by referencing three studies from SearchYourCloud, McKinsey, and IDC.
 The results from these studies speak volumes:

 The needs for an enterprise search should be clear.

 When your digital team spends up to 30% of their workday looking for information, a lot of productive activity is lost—and consequently potential business results and bottom line.

 If just cut in half, the aggregated number of man-hours saved each year would correspond to hiring several new colleagues.
 Let's say you’ll save on average one hour each day per person in an enterprise of 5,000 employees.
 That’s 25,000 productive hours saved each week.

 Scale the number from the previous example up to an entire year, and it is evident that a strong enterprise search solution will save your organization money in a relatively cost-efficient manner.

 But boosted productivity in terms of saved man-hours is not the entire story.
 Another important factor for the bottom line is an improved environment for informed decision making.
 When negotiating large contracts or researching potential investors, timing is of the essence.